A pointing dogs life. draft

 Heaven’s Gain

 Roxx Anne Boom Boom Ballew Heaven will be calmer and safer for our Roxxy girl.
-A true war dog that had a ‘wild hair’ for AZ gamble quail.
-She’s now hunting those endless fields in perfect conditions.
-Show yourself off
+A true war dog on this earth that had a ‘wild hair’ for AZ gamble quail hunts.
+She’s now hunting the endless fields above in

 Counting Drops